boldbi/bold-bi-docs/docs/faq/how-to-show-a-specific-column-based-on-users.md

 ---
 # How to show a specific column based on users

-You can use the user level attribute feature to show a specific column based on users.
-This method also allows you to hide specific columns dependent on the user.
+You can use the user level attribute feature to display a specific column based on users.
+This method also allows you to hide specific columns depending on the user.

-Please follow the steps to show a specific column based on users:
+Please follow the steps to display a specific column based on the users.

 1. First, you need to [create custom attribute](/working-with-data-sources/configuring-custom-attribute/#custom-attribute-hierarchy) for user-level as follows.